navaismo/Octoprint-Pinput_Shaping/README.md

     Z values near 1

-If you tilt the sensor to the corresponding AXIS then the corresponding AIS must show values near 1.
+If you tilt the sensor to the corresponding AXIS then the corresponding AXIS must show values near 1.

 ---